airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 #### Step 2: Discover the MongoDB cluster connection string

-These steps outline how to discover the connection configuration of your MongoDB instance.
+These steps outline how to discover the connection string of your MongoDB instance.

 ##### MongoDB Atlas